 Dealing with Sovereign Citizens – Getting Beyond Thunderdome

 Do not confuse Sovereign Citizens with conservatives or any other typical American political group.
-Sovereign Citizens are best described as anarchists with a racist flair (white Sovereigns are often anti-Semitic, and the aforementioned Sovereign Moors often have ties to dubious black nationalist movements).
+Sovereign Citizens are best described as anarchists with a racist flair (white Sovereign are often anti-Semitic, and the aforementioned Sovereign Moors often have ties to dubious black nationalist movements).
 Sovereign Citizens believe in the use of private police forces that are above the law of the land.

 If you suffer the misfortune of coming across a Sovereign Citizen in any formal setting, it’s important to keep your cool.
 Not engaging in their language is key.
 You can’t win, and you’ll only make them think their tactics are working.
 You also can’t let them exhaust you with their paperwork – any win will be used as a playbook for the next convert.
 From a litigation standpoint, the Code of Civil Procedure is your friend.
 Zero tolerance for non‑conforming papers.

 If you find yourself a target of Sovereign Citizen “paper terrorism,” get a lawyer.
 It will cost you less in the end than trying to deal with their mess yourself.
 As noted above, it is likely you’ll have some sort of criminal cause of action against the perpetrator, in addition to having someone familiar with the legal process sort everything out.
 And government officials targeted can use the Court Security Improvement Act.
 Title 18 of the Act makes it a criminal offense to file false liens against the real or personal property of officers or federal government employees, including judges and prosecutors.
 It also criminalizes the disclosure of personal, identifying information to intimidate or incite violence against these individuals.
 18 USC § 1521 (Lexis 2016).
+If legislatures are smart then there are similar state laws across the nation.